 This is where charting platforms enter the fray.
 Knowing how to use these trading solutions is a core requirement for crypto traders.
-As such, there are a plethora of crypto trading tools available today, and it is becoming a tad difficult to separate the quality ones from mediocre solutions.
-However, two platforms, Coinigy and Trading view, have distinguished themselves as two of the most efficient and popular trading platforms.
-Here, we will explore the workings of each, compare their features.
-We will also reach a verdict, as regards which of the two comes out on top in our Coinigy vs TradingView review.
+As such, there are several crypto trading tools available today, which is why it is becoming a tad difficult to separate the quality ones from mediocre solutions.
+However, two platforms, Coinigy and TradingView, have distinguished themselves as perhaps the most efficient and popular trading platforms. they both enable charting solutions for traders to perform crypto technical analysis and track market movements.

 What Is Tradingview?